SchweizerischeBundesbahnen/releasetrain/README.md

 # Releasetrain
 This is a tool that is easy to use and that integrates
 * Parametrized Jenkins Jobs,
-* Email Notification Actions and
+* Email Notification Actions
-* other Build and Release steps (planned)

 in one simple configurable application.

 The main goal ist to schedule builds with custom Release Numbers and other Parameters.
-It can run as a standalone Spring Boot Webapp or it can generate a custom Jenkins Job as a trigger for the configured build events.
+It can run as a standalone Spring Boot Webapp.

 ## Advantages
 - It uses an existig git repo to store Action Configurations and the corresponding Calendars with custom Parameters